Red-Legged Partridge

 At 9 weeks, their feathering is good enough for outdoor pens and it is time to move the partridges.
 Once moved outside, they will spook easily.
 It is important to switch netting to a 1.5-inch weave at this point to prevent birds from escaping.
 Outdoor pens should allow 10 square feet per bird.
 Huts, or shelter of some kind, are also necessary to keep the birds out of the elements.
 These partridges prefer warm and bright climates, though they are hardy and able to withstand extreme temperatures.
 They also prefer grassland-like habitats, which includes small grain and bushy terrain.

-We have received nothing but positive feedback since we began selling the French Red-Legged partridges on our farm.
+We have received nothing but positive feedback since we began selling the Red-Legged partridges on our farm.
 Several game farms have commented on the exemplary performance of these birds.
 Here are a few testimonials from game farms that have been impressed by the performance of these birds.

 What are current Red-Legged owners saying?

-"The French Redleg partridge are easy birds to take care of and hold.
+“The Redleg partridge are easy birds to take care of and hold.
 They are a heartier bird that doesn’t get sick or lose weight after being held for several weeks.
 They are more stocky and appear to be more muscular than their chukar counterparts.
 The mortality is extremely low.
 When these birds get into the field, watch out!
 Their explosiveness is 2nd to none.
-The French fly higher than the chukars, which makes for a safer shot.
+They fly higher than the chukars, which makes for a safer shot.
 Our guides (and dogs) appreciate this attribute.
 They do have a tenancy to covey a bit, but it just makes for that much more excitement when they break out.
 Hunting them is a real blast (no pun intended).
-If you are looking to change things up a bit from the normal chukar, the French are the way to go.
-They may cost a little bit more, but you certainly get what you pay for in this wild and explosive bird. " – John Burke, Halter Wildlife
+If you are looking to change things up a bit from the normal chukar, these are the way to go.
+They may cost a little bit more, but you certainly get what you pay for in this wild and explosive bird. ” – John Burke, Halter Wildlife